How to Truncate a String in Python (5 Easy Ways)

 How To Truncate a String in Python?

 In Python, there are multiple methods to truncate a string.
-We will be discussing all the possible ways to truncate a string in python using code, real life examples and visual analogies.
+We will be discussing all the possible ways to truncate a string in Python using code, real-life examples, and visual analogies.

 String Slicing Example